FREE SHIPPING on all orders $90 and up in the US.

 Try a different spot at home for your next meal. (image: Renee Lynn Frojo)

 Instead of eating at the usual spot in our home, the kitchen table, we set up an indoor picnic, spreading out a striped Mariem tablecloth fouta and a few pillows on the living room floor.
-We always have Les Moulins Mahjoub olives on hand and throw on a playlist or podcast (currently listening to Kerning Cultures).
+We always have Les Moulins Mahjoub olives on hand and throw on a playlist or podcast.
 To end the evening, we treat ourselves to Tunisian sweets from Layla’s Delicacies and play a few board games late into the night.

 Out of Office.